Yes, torch! The best flashlight app to make the most out of your Android smartphone in daily life

 - Camera – required to use flash/led

-- Other – view network connection, control flashlight, full network access, run at startup, control vibration, and prevent device from sleeping
+- Other – view network connection, control flashlight, full network access, run at startup, control vibration, and prevent the device from sleeping

 Tiny Flashlight + LED also comes with a few extra bells & whistles.
 It has a few fun modes like Strobe and Morse Code to go along with a Blinking Light setting and Color Light.
 There are some ads on this one, but it is free to download.